mkurc1/k6-performance-test/README.md

 # Performance Test

-This repository contains performance tests examples for web applications.
+This repository contains performance test examples for web applications.
 The test is based on the [Grafana K6](https://k6.io/) tool.

 ## How to run the test